Northern Rock: Sponsorship

 The company sponsored many local sports clubs and events, including Newcastle United Football Club, Newcastle Falcons (rugby union), Newcastle Eagles (basketball), Durham and Middlesex County Cricket clubs, professional golfer Paul Eales and the cycling festival Northern Rock Cyclone.

 The sponsorship of Newcastle United began in 2003, and was set to expire in 2010, before an extension to 2014.
 However this extension included a get-out clause in June 2012, which was activated in November 2011.
 While under government control the bank continued their sponsorship agreement.
 The five-year deal from 2005 to 2010 was worth £25 million, and the 4-year extension was to be worth between £1.5 million and £10 million.
 In 2012 after Virgin bought the bank, Virgin Money signed a 2-year deal to sponsor Newcastle United initially using the remaining time of Northern Rock's deal that was cut short; this deal was again itself later cut short.

 In 2005, to coincide with the Spirit of the Tall Ships Festival, Northern Rock enlisted the help of Red Box Interiors to create a temporary art installation at The Baltic Centre for Contemporary Art on the Gateshead Quay of the Tyne.
 The art entitled "Northern Rock @ Baltic" included mobile light stem sculptures and large scale external graphics.

 Northern Rock sponsored the North East Premier League competition for recreational club cricket.
 In 2006 Northern Rock sponsored the All*Star Cup celebrity Golf match, which was shown on ITV.
 The bank also sponsors a junior golf tournament, The Northern Rock Junior Golf Festival, held at Matfen Hall.

 In 2007, almost three weeks before the bank had to appeal to the Bank of England for an emergency loan, the bank bought the home ground of Newcastle Falcons Rugby Club, Kingston Park stadium for £15 million.
 In February 2008, documents relating to the sale came to light, attracting much criticism that the purchase has been made at a time of impending crisis.
 In late 2008 the bank sold Kingston Park Stadium to Northumbria University for an undisclosed fee.
 While under government control the bank continued to sponsor Newcastle Falcons; the sponsorship agreement with the Falcons came to an end before the start of the 2010/11 season.

 Northern Rock Foundation

 The company donated substantial amounts annually to its own independent charity, the Northern Rock Foundation.
+The charity wound up after handing out some of its last grants to good causes across the North East and Cumbria in 2015.